Initiate a refund for a completed payment

 The path uses

-, avoid duplicate state changes when reprocessing the same response.
-(Inference based on standard refund handling; spec defines the singleRefunded
+Refunded, avoid duplicate state changes when reprocessing the same response.
+(Inference based on standard refund handling; spec defines the singleRefundedstatus.)

 Last updated